Scheduled MonumentsEnglandRoman Ridge: section 400yds (370m) long from Hill Top Lane to Little Common Lane

 Roman Ridge: section 400yds (370m) long from Hill Top Lane to Little Common Lane is a scheduled monument protected by Historic England under reference 1004808.
 View the official record →

-Roman Ridge is a linear earthwork consisting of a bank and ditch that survives as a section approximately 370 metres in length extending from Hill Top Lane to Little Common Lane in Yorkshire.
+Roman Ridge is a linear earthwork surviving as a raised bank, located in Yorkshire and extending approximately 370 metres from Hill Top Lane to Little Common Lane.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1004808.

 Roman Ridge: section 400yds (370m) long from Hill Top Lane to Little Common Lane is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1004808.